schulzpin/feedxcavator/README.md

 ###Hacking on the Application Source Code

-* If you used 'lein appengine-prepare' command to build a binary distribution, before loading and compiling the application in REPL for interactive development you need to clean the distribution with Leiningen's 'lein clean' command (or simply delete the 'classes' folder) and also comment out the following directive in project.clj:
+* If you have used 'lein appengine-prepare' command to build a binary distribution, before loading and compiling the application in REPL for interactive development you need to clean the distribution with Leiningen's 'lein clean' command and also comment out the following directive in project.clj:
 :aot [feedxcavator.app_servlet ...].
 Do not forget to uncomment it when using 'appengine-prepare' command again (these issues are related to appengine-magic library).